Securing Passwords with Salt, Pepper, and Rainbows

 SELECT users.id FROM users WHERE hashed_password = ...

-Salted hashes
+Salted Hashes

-That's right, store it in the password database.
-Sounds like it'd make it easier to crack, right?
-Well, all this salt tells the attacker is that the password is somehow combined with this salt to generate the hash.
-The how is still hidden in your application code, and a valid password is still several iterations of rainbow table generation away... and that's for each individual account in your password database.
+Where do we store the salt?
+I quite like tucking it into the first few characters of the hashed password field, though you might prefer a separate column.
+Yes, the salt lives right there in the password database.
+Sounds like it would make cracking easier, right?
+Not really.
+All the salt tells an attacker is that the password is somehow combined with this value to produce the hash.
+The how is still hidden in your application code, and a valid password is still several iterations of rainbow table generation away — for each individual account.

-Safe now?
+Safe Now?